hydrodynamicstability/Invitation-to-Hydrodynamics/DbyDt.md

 A. J. Chorin and J. E. Marsden, 2000:  *A Mathematical Introduction to Fluid Mechanics*, 3d edition.
 Texts in Applied Mathematics, vol. 4.
 Springer.

+O. Darrigol, 2005:  *Worlds of Flow:  A History of Hydrodynamics from the Bernoullis to Prandtl*.
+Oxford University Press.

 T. E. Faber, 1995:  *Fluid Dynamics for Physicists*.
 Cambridge University Press.

+A. Gill, 1982:  *Atmosphere-Ocean Dynamics*.
+International Geophysics Series, vol. 30.
+Academic Press.

 P. Hertel, 2012:  *Continuum Physics*.
 Graduate Texts in Physics.
 Springer.

+J. R. Holton, 2004:  *An Introduction to Dynamic Meteorology*, 4th edition.
+International Geophysics Series, vol. 88.
+Elsevier.

 H. J. Kreuzer, 1981:  *Nonequilibrium Thermodynamics and its Statistical Foundations*.
 Monographs on the Physics and Chemistry of Materials.
 Oxford University Press.

 H. Lamb, 1932:  *Hydrodynamics*, 6th edition.
 Cambridge University Press.
 Reprinted with a forward by R. A. Caflisch, 1997.

+H. W. Liepmann and A. Roshko, 1957:  *Elements of Gasdynamics*.
+McGraw-Hill.
+Reprinted with corrections and an appendix by Dover, 2001.

 J.-L. Lagrange, 1997:  *Analytical Mechanics*, translated from the *Mecanique Analytique, novelle edition* of 1811.
 Translated and edited by A. Boissonnade and V. N. Vagliente.
 Boston Studies in the Philosophy of Science, vol. 191.
 Kluwer.